 Use a silpat mat if you have one.
 It doesn’t move around like parchment paper does when piping batter onto it (I learned this when making macarons!)
 Try to find a silpat mat with circle outlines for equally-sized whoopie pies!

 Tips for making cream cheese frosting

 Cream cheese frosting is very sensitive to temperature.
 Make sure your ingredients are room temperature, but not too soft.
 You should be able to press into the butter with your finger to leave an indentation, but the butter stick doesn’t spread and melt away.
 Do not overmix cream cheese frosting because this will make it too thin.
 If the frosting isn’t thick enough, place the bowl in the refrigerator for 15 to 20 minutes, then mix again.

 Related carrot cake recipes

 If you love carrot cake, then you have to try my layered carrot cake recipe!
 It is soft, moist and spiced perfectly.
 You can also try carrot cake cupcakes, which is a reader favorite.
-I’m also a fan of carrot cake bars, which have cream cheese frosting baked right in!
+I’m also a fan of these chocolate whoopie pies, which also has cream cheese filling.